 A group of wetlands in the Kushiro region (specifically, Kushiro-shitsugen, Akkeshi-ko and Bekambeushi-shitsugen, and Kiritappu-shitsugen) formed a sister affiliation with Australia's Hunter Estuary Wetlands* in November 1994.
 Staff at these sites promote the conservation and wise use of wetlands as well as sharing experiences and information.

-* At the time of the affiliation, the site was known as Kooragang Wetland and the Surrounding Wetlands.
+* At the time of the affiliation, the site was known as Kooragang Nature Reserve.

 The trigger for the sister-wetland affiliation was Latham's snipe - a migratory bird that breeds on marshes and grassland on Japan's main island of Honshu and to its north (mainly Hokkaido) in summer and spends winter on wetlands in Australia.